-Clint Eastwood is old AF.
-I get it.
-But is that supposed to make it okay that The Mule is a lazy piece of racist nonsense?
-The entire film plays like a morality tale whose main point seems to be, “You can be a really terrible person, but you might have an opportunity to change, no matter how old you are.”
+Clint Eastwood is old, but is that supposed to make it okay that The Mule is a lazy piece of racist nonsense?
+The entire film plays like a morality tale whose main point seems to be, “You can be a really terrible person, but you might still have a chance at forgiveness, no matter how old you are.”

-Just in case you’re wondering if I’m being a snowflake and sharing a kneejerk reaction here, the very first lines of this film are Eastwood’s character Earl Stone saying: “Hey José, what’s with the taco wagon?
+Just in case you think I’m being a snowflake here, the very first lines of this film are Eastwood’s character Earl Stone saying: “Hey José, what’s with the taco wagon?
 It’s like you were born to be deported.”
 I’m not making that up.
-I think writer Nick Schenk and Eastwood himself figured it was fine for the main character to be wildly racist, because, he throws in some (super condescending) Spanish now and then and, ya know, he’s a war veteran who maybe “doesn’t know any better.”
+I think writer Nick Schenk and Eastwood himself figured it was fine for the main character to be wildly racist, because, he throws in some (super condescending) Spanish now and then and he’s a war veteran who “doesn’t know any better.”

 The Latinos in the film fair no better, with Andy Garcia’s formidable acting talents wasted on depicting a caricature of a drug cartel leader.
 There are points in the film where the cartel members are the most sympathetic characters on screen because, in essence, this is a film about a 90-year-old man who wakes up one day and realizes what an asshole he’s been to everyone who matters in his life.
 Oops!
-The cartel members, on the other hand, have moved through their lives with clear intentions, fully aware of the price to be paid for their decisions.
-The most poignant of these moments happens when Stone, riding high and partying hard with the cartel tells his minder Julio (played by Ignacio Serricchio) that he should try to “Get out of the cartel,” as if he and Julio share similar circumstances and joining a cartel is like joining a fitness club.
+The cartel members, on the other hand, have lived their lives fully aware of the price to be paid for their choices.
+The most poignant of these moments happens when Stone, riding high and partying hard with the cartel tells his minder Julio (played by Ignacio Serricchio) that he should try to “Get out of the cartel,” as if he joining a cartel is like joining a fitness club.
 Julio looks incredulously at Stone and tells him that the cartel defines him and that he would never leave their leader Laton (Andy Garcia), who pulled him off the street as a kid and gave his life purpose where there had been none.

 That conversation sums up all of the blind spots in Eastwood’s film.
 He’s attempting to mine sympathy for a man who spent his whole life selfishly only caring about himself, realizes too late what a mess he’s made and then goes on to make even worse decisions in a last-ditch attempt to redeem himself.
-Too bad it’s just too little, too late and he is, in fact, doomed to irrelevancy.
+It’s just too little, too late and he fate is that he is, in fact, doomed to irrelevancy.